Environmental Permitting for Land Developers

 NPDES Water Discharge Permits

-The Clean Water Act prohibits anybody from discharging pollutants through a point source, like a pipe or ditch, into the water of the United States (WOTUS) unless they have a National Pollutant Discharge Elimination System (NPDES) permit.
-Examples of pollutants include:
+The Clean Water Act (CWA) prohibits point source pollution, ex. via a pipe or ditch, into a protected United States water without a National Pollutant Discharge Elimination System (NPDES) permit.
+Examples of pollutants provided by the CWA include:

 If a land developer’s project will discharge pollutants from a point source into the WOTUS, an NPDES permit is required.
 If a project releases pollutants into a municipal storm sewer system, land developers may need an NPDES permit depending on what is discharged.